 The peril of returning to the salty brine of the sea, or any of the earlier or side-tracked stages and contexts of transition, is a choice to return to those rules and ecological systems of mere eating and be eaten, of serving as a material instrument for another’s material imprisonment–an imprisonment lived large and in greater luxury–but an imprisonment nonetheless.

 I can leave my brief and pensive visits to the seashore reminded that any retreat in the direction back towards the “sea” would be a cowardly and otiose choice.
 I am referring to any acquiescence to the violation of the future potential of genuine human freedom to use his capacities for the Good.
 Some may cringe at my employment of vocabularies reminiscent of ancient thought interwoven with that of modern science and technology.
 My response is that I am proud that a start has been made in this direction.
 This is the combination vocabularies that maintains the openness of the discussion and provides it with functional docking sites for yet even other vocabularies.

-So long, Maria, my mysterious attraction.
+So long, Maria, my sea, my mysterious attraction.
 Climbing the beach with the tumult of the sea to my back, my conviction is made all the more ardent: conversation is my personal destiny; it is our common destiny, it is the destiny of every second society striving to emerge and thrust itself up into a new, transcendent world and way of being human.